denvaar/creeper/README.md

 Install [ffmpeg](https://ffmpeg.org/) and make sure it's in your `PATH`.

+Install Python3

-Install python dependencies.
+Install python dependencies (preferably inside a virtual environment.)
 Packages can be found in `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```